AdaptedMindDev/CodingChallengeNickCage/README.md

 Clicking Nick adds points to the point counter in the top area.
 Clicking outside of Nick, but still within the bounding box, will remove 3 points.

-Each Nick has its own set of points and should be remembered as long as the page is not refreshed.
+Each Nick has its own set of points and should be remembered even if the page is refreshed after hooking it up to the backend.

 ### Requirements: